eparamasari/eparamasari/README.md

 - ⚡ Fun fact: ...
 -->

-I am a multilingual machine learning engineer and certified data scientist, with an interdisciplinary educational background in renewable energy and environmental engineering.
+I'm a multilingual machine learning engineer and certified data scientist, with an interdisciplinary educational background in renewable energy and environmental engineering.

 😄 Current interests: environmental intelligence, sustainability, renewable energy, climate change mitigation and adaptation research, and data science projects